Skip to main content

 Filling out expected commission

 As a part of the trip planning process, your agent will fill out their expected commission per activity / insurance / trip package.
+Learn more about how to set commission rates per agent here.

 Once your agent has booked the activity, they'll mark it as 'booked'